 Exercise at least 3 x a week, preferably in the morning.
 Ayurveda recommends exercising to 1/2 your capacity rather than to exhaustion.This is easy to do if you pay attention to deep, rhythmic breathing through your nose (here's a 12 minute practice I like).

 Enjoy a brisk walk, a swim, lift weights, or practice sun salutations, but only do so to the extent that you can maintain nose breathing.
-This will help you stay in your true range of capacity, which means you'll enjoy the benefits without the excess muscle soreness later.
+This will help you stay in your true capacity, which means you'll enjoy the benefits without the excess muscle soreness later.
 The stimulation will also help move emotional stagnation and help you feel brighter this time of year.

 OTHER FORMS OF GENTLE PURIFICATION

 Saunas and hot baths are also great for gentle purification through sweating.
 A cold or cool water rinse between sessions of sweating, or at the end of your bath will help balance the effects of the heat and move warmth back to the core of the body.
+Perimenopausal women: less can be more here.
+Don't over do it.

-If you tend towards congestion in the mornings, use your neti pot.
-To do so, warm purified water and add a 1/4 tsp. non iodized salt, and snort it, or pour it through one nostril and let it run out the other.
+Neti pot To do so, warm purified water and add a 1/4 tsp. non iodized salt, and snort it, or pour it through one nostril and let it run out the other.
 Give a gentle blow out afterwards to release any leftover water in your sinuses.
 This will clear excess mucous and other pathogens hanging out in your sinuses.

 All of us benefit from a restorative practice each week, and 20 - 30 minutes of yoga nidra most days.
 Restorative yoga and yoga nidra are nourishing/building practices, supporting immunity and rebuilding reserves lost through emotional stress, overwork, illness, lack of sleep, etc.